 You can use a crib as soon as your baby's born, though you can also use a bassinet in those first weeks, which many parents or caretakers prefer because they’re more portable and often easier to keep close.
 But be advised: your baby will grow fast and may outgrow a bassinet relatively quickly.
 Using a crib from day one will help teach your baby that's where they sleep and rest.
 Plus, it saves a little money!

-1. Set the scene: make their room dark, ensure the room temperature is between 68-72° F, and invest in a sound machine.
-For more on setting up your baby’s sleep space, read our sleep training checklist .
+- Set the Scene: Make their room dark, ensure the room temperature is between 68-72° F, and invest in a sound machine.
+For more on setting up your baby’s sleep space, read our sleep training checklist.

-3. Put your baby down when they're drowsy, but awake.
-Try to avoid putting them down in their crib when they are already asleep.
+- Drowsy, but Awake: Put your baby into their crib when they’re drowsy but awake, rather than putting them down in their crib when they are already asleep.
 This helps them associate the crib with sleep.
 If you hold them until they fall asleep, they’ll learn to rely on you to put them to sleep.

-4. Create a bedtime routine .
-We discuss this more fully here, but a bedtime routine helps calm your baby while also cueing them that it's time to sleep.
+- Create a Routine: We discuss this more fully here, but a bedtime routine helps calm your baby while also cueing them that it's time to sleep.
 A bedtime routine can include:

 Whatever you do during this bedtime routine, keep the energy calm and soothing – and keep the steps consistent in the same order.
 This will help cue your baby that it is time for sleep.